dovydasgulbinas/dovydasgulbinas.github.io/articles/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.md

 Test the `Hyperion` again but now in a remote configuration.

-WARN: You are entering SSH inception.
-You are connecting via SSH to Linux machine while already connected to another machine via SSH!
+**WARNING:** You are entering SSH inception, because you are connecting via SSH to Linux machine while already connected to another machine via SSH!
 ```
 ssh kodi@192.168.1.99 'hyperion-remote -e "Knight rider"'
 ```

-As mentioned before this step just ran a SSH command in a different machine entirely via the power of SSH.
-If you setup is all in one meaning `Hyperion` and `Homeassistant` are running on the same machine then the command would simply be:
+It was mentioned previously that this step just ran an SSH command in a different machine entirely via the power of SSH.
+If your setup is all in one meaning `Hyperion` and `Homeassistant` are running on the same machine then the command would simply be:

     hyperion-remote -e "Knight rider"